Shusterman’s Newsletter US Immigration September 2007

 “We are very pleased that the judge recognized the need to halt the implementation of this ill-advised DHS rule,” said John Sweeney, President of the AFL-CIO.
 “Employers have historically used SSA ‘no-match’ letters to exploit workers and this rule would only give them a stronger pretext for doing more of the same.”

-We link to the regulations, the lawsuit, the TRO and more from our “Employers’ Immigration Guide” page at
+We link to the regulations, the lawsuit, the TRO and more from our “Employers’ Immigration Guide”

 As immigration counsel to many employers, I will join representatives of the ACLU and the unions in discussing the “no match” regulations at the Labor and Employment Section Annual Conference of the State Bar of California in Oakland on October 20th.
 See Topic #4 below.